maunesh/traffic-sign-classifier/README.md

 cd CarND-Traffic-Sign-Classifier-Project
 jupyter notebook Traffic_Sign_Classifier.ipynb
 ```
-3. Follow the instructions in the `Traffic_Sign_Recognition.ipynb` notebook.
+3. Follow the `Traffic_Sign_Recognition.ipynb` notebook, to see the implementation and other details about the project.